ejaszke/DesignPatterns/README.md

 # DesignPatterns
-PHP implementation of some popular design patterns
+PHP7 implementation of some popular design patterns